tomzo/jersey2-spring4-grizzly2-example/README.md

 Based on [official example](https://github.com/jersey/jersey/tree/2.25.x/examples/helloworld-spring-annotations) but with newer dependencies, specifically Spring 4 instead of 3.

+This is an opinionated example of getting all parts working together, which can be hard.
+Some main points:

+ * Project should be deployed as self-hosting (fat) jar.
+ * Tests should easily run on CLI `mvn test` and in graphical IDE (IntelliJ).
+ * There should be unit tests where we can mock any selected service and using mockito for verification
+ * There should be integration tests were we rely on spring to compose entire server

 ## Standalone demo

 Create a fat jar with maven: